ericproffitt/TopicModelsVB.jl/README.md

 showtopics(nsflda)
 ```

-One thing we notice is all the words which would be considered informative to a generic corpus, but which are effectively stopwords in a corpus of science article abstracts.
-These words will be missed by most stopword lists, and can be a pain to pinpoint and individually remove.
-Thus let's upgrade our model to a filtered latent Dirichlet allocation (fLDA) model.
+One thing we notice is all the words which would be considered informative to a generic corpus, but which are effectively stop words in a corpus of science article abstracts.
+These words will be missed by most stop word lists, and can be a pain to pinpoint and individually remove.
+Thus let's change our model to a filtered latent Dirichlet allocation (fLDA) model.
 ```julia
 nsfflda = fLDA(nsfcorp, 8)
 train!(nsfflda, iter=150)